6 Essential Elements of a Contract

-When these six elements are present, a contract evolves from a simple agreement to a binding legal document.
+When these six elements of a contract are present, it evolves from a simple agreement to a binding legal document.
 But if you lack just one of them, a contract may not be enforceable at all.
-It’s helpful to have digital contracting software that manages all the elements for you.
+It’s helpful to have digital contracting software that manages all the elements of a contract for you.

 Let’s take a look at each element.